nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Format:** `editm INDEX [n/NAME] [st/DD-MM-YYYY] [et/DD-MM-YYYY] [l/LOCATION]`

 * Use the `list` command before editing any meeting!
-* Edits a meeting with anUdder at the specified meeting `INDEX`.
+* Edits a meeting with an Udder at the specified meeting `INDEX`.
 * The index refers to the index number shown in the displayed meetings list.
 * At least one field of the meeting must be changed.
 * Take note that the `NAME` field is case-sensitive!